 In brief

-Runway Labs — Runway launches an internal incubator led by Alejandro Matamala Ortiz (co-founder, head of innovation).
-Runway Labs will prototype radically new applications for generative video and General World Models across sectors: film, healthcare, education, gaming, advertising, real estate.
-Hiring open.
+Runway Labs — Runway launches an internal incubator led by Alejandro Matamala Ortiz (co-founder, chief design officer).
+Runway Labs will prototype radically new applications for generative video and world simulation models (General World Models) across various sectors: film, healthcare, education, video games, advertising, real estate.
+Hiring is open.

-Claude Code /btw — A new command /btw enables side chain conversations while a task is running, without interrupting the ongoing work.
+Claude Code /btw — A new /btw command enables side chain conversations while a task is running, without interrupting the work in progress.

-NotebookLM Flashcards — Update to quizzes and flashcards: resume where you left off, track successful or failed flashcards, ability to delete or shuffle flashcards.
+NotebookLM Flashcards — Quiz and flashcard update: resume where you left off, track passed or failed flashcards, ability to delete or shuffle flashcards.

 Meta Canopy Height Maps v2 — Meta and the World Resources Institute release CHMv2, a new version of global forest canopy height maps.
-Meta’s DINOv3 self-supervised vision model improves accuracy and global coverage.
-Applications: climate-driven migration, forest restoration, urban planning.
-Models available open source.
+The DINOv3 model (Meta’s self-supervised vision model) improves accuracy and global coverage.
+Applications: climate migration, forest restoration, urban planning.
+Models available in open source.

-Z.ai GLM-5 — GLM-5 is now available to Lite users (free tier), after being restricted to Pro users since its February 2026 launch.
+Z.ai GLM-5 — GLM-5 is now accessible to Lite users (free tier), after being reserved for Pro users since its launch in February 2026.

 What this means

-The first is the platformization of agentic capabilities: OpenAI, Perplexity and GitHub publish complementary primitives on the same day (shell tools, sandboxes, agent hooks, code review).
-The ecosystem is structuring around reusable blocks — skills, containers, sub-agents — that let developers build reliable agents without reinventing infrastructure.
+The first is the platformization of agentics: OpenAI, Perplexity, and GitHub are releasing complementary primitives on the same day (shell tools, sandboxes, agent hooks, code review).
+The ecosystem is being structured around reusable blocks — skills, containers, sub-agents — that allow developers to build reliable agents without reinventing the infrastructure.

-The second is the race for custom silicon: the detail Meta publishes about its four MTIA generations in two years reveals a clear strategy of independence from consumer GPUs, calibrated for large-scale inference.
-The same logic drives NVIDIA to release Nemotron 3 Super on the same day as GTC, amid a stream of announcements.
+The second is the race for custom silicon: the detail Meta publishes on its four MTIA generations in two years reveals a clear strategy of independence from consumer GPUs, calibrated for large-scale inference.
+The same logic is pushing NVIDIA to release Nemotron 3 Super on the very day of GTC, where announcements are piling up.

-The creation of the Anthropic Institute fits a quieter but lasting movement: as capabilities advance, major AI companies are structuring their public-impact teams — not as PR façades, but as standalone research efforts.
+The creation of the Anthropic Institute is part of a more discreet but durable movement: as capabilities progress, major AI companies are structuring their public impact teams — no longer as superficial communications, but as a full-fledged research effort.

 Sources